-Short course of cryostimulation improved sleep in healthy people
+A short course of cryostimulation improved sleep in healthy people.

-Coralie Arc-Chagnaud from the University of Poitiers and colleagues conducted a small cross-sectional study and concluded that a short course of whole-body cryostimulation improves sleep quality in healthy people.
+Coralie Arc-Chagnaud of the University of Poitiers and her colleagues conducted a small cross-sectional study and concluded that a short course of whole-body cryostimulation improves sleep quality in healthy individuals.
 The study involved 11 men and 9 women aged 23.1 ± 2.6 years.
-Each of them had their sleep quality and heart rate variability recorded randomly at night for five consecutive days, during which they either did or did not receive five-minute sessions of whole-body cryostimulation at a temperature of -90 degrees Celsius.
-The results are published in the journal Cryobiology.
+Sleep quality and heart rate variability were randomly recorded for each participant over five consecutive days, during which they either received or did not receive five-minute sessions of whole-body cryostimulation at -90 degrees Celsius.
+The results were published in the journal Cryobiology.

-It turned out that even a short course of cryostimulation improved on average the subjective quality of sleep (from 3.6 ± 0.5 to 3.9 ± 0.3 points), general mood according to the POMS scale and the duration of the slow sleep phase (by 7.3 ± 16.8 minutes); other physiological parameters were not affected.
-In the absence of active procedures, such changes were not observed.
+It was found that even a short course of cryostimulation resulted in an average improvement in subjective sleep quality (from 3.6 ± 0.5 to 3.9 ± 0.3 points), overall mood on the POMS scale, and the duration of slow-wave sleep (by 7.3 ± 16.8 minutes); other physiological parameters were unaffected.
+No such changes were observed in the absence of active procedures.

 From DrMoro